Mitigating security risks from AI recommendation poisoning

 • Keep memory stores append-only with signed provenance.
 Record which source wrote each memory entry and refuse writes where provenance is missing or untrusted.

-Detecting AI manipulation in outputs
+Detecting manipulation in outputs

 • Instrument recommendations with provenance metadata.
-When the assistant suggests a product or source, attach which memories and source documents contributed to the choice.
+When the assistant suggests a product or source, attach the memories and source documents that fed the choice.

 Operational practices and policy